It’s that time of year again; that annual ritual of critical self-reflection.

 Tonight I watched Geri’s 1990s: My Drive to Freedom [BBC 2] a nostalgic documentary by Geri Horner (nee- Halliwell) for the BBC #MyGeneration season, looking back on her memories and experiences from the 1990s.
 This has inspired me to explore how the 90s influenced the person I am today.

-Call me what you will: a millennial, the produce of baby-boomer pastime or even a Thatcher child.
+Call me what you will: a millennial, the product of baby-boomer pastime or even a Thatcher child.
 I am all of these things.
-However my current existence has undergone a transition from the ‘Age of Discovery’ to my ‘Age of Enlightenment’… and whether you realise it or not, we all go these phases.
+However my current existence has undergone a transition from the ‘Age of Discovery’ to my ‘Age of Enlightenment’… and whether you realise it or not, we all go through these phases.